MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/data_rgb_hist.png" style="width:100%;" />
 </div>

-Given the slow training and dark saturation, this area warrants a closer look.
-If a low capacity model does pick up a bias - it seems those spikes at `-1` would dominate.
+Given the slow training and dark saturation, I wonder if we should help the model predict these boundary values, and if outliers from sample noise create problems.
+For instance, if a low capacity model does pick up a bias - it seems those spikes at `-1` would dominate.

 Another aspect of the simple algorithm is it drops the `L0` term.
-The `L0` term is the loss that teaches the model how to do the final decoding - the DDPM paper provides a simple one that assigns a `0` probability to values outside `[-1, 1]`.
+The `L0` term is the loss that teaches the model how to do the final decoding - the DDPM paper provides a simple decoding that assigns a `0` probability to values outside `[-1, 1]`.

 Without the `L0` term, I wonder if the model can become less *'grounded'*? more likely to predict large negative or positive values?

-Things that would be interesting to experiment with in this area
+Possibe experiments include:
 * Adding the `L0` loss
-* Using a Huber loss (as Hugging Face annoted Diffusion does)
+* Using a Huber loss (as Hugging Face Annotated Diffusion does)
 * Clip all noise used during training and sampling to `[-1, 1]`

 On the one hand, clipping is appealing, why not just keep everything in `[-1,1]`?
-That is what we start with and end up with.
+That is what we want to end up with at `t=0`, why not start with it at `t=1000` and along the way?
 This seems to be an easy way to eliminate outlier data that might throw the model off.

 On the other hand, clipping reduces the entropy of the starting distribution -- maybe the model needs more entropy to work with, to create new images from?
 There is also the question of the math, the beautiful math is derived using properties of normal random variables.
-We can (and should) make these kinds of easy changes to the final formulas to see if we get better image generation  - but re-working the math using different distributions (if possible) could lead to more effective formulas.
+We can (and should) make these kinds of easy changes to the final formulas to see if we get better image generation  - but re-working the math using different distributions (if possible) could lead to better performance.

 # Hallucination and Timestep Stability

 I would say my first run had bad hallucinations.
-There's good hallucinations where the model gets creative and comes up with new interesting things - but gradually darkening the image is getting too far from the target distribution.
+There are good hallucinations where the model gets creative and comes up with new interesting things - but gradually darkening the image drifts too far from the target distribution.
 Bad hallucination.

 It seems similar to how LLM's can hallucinate.
 Training for LLM's and DDPM is not auto regressive - you only predict the next token or noise to remove based on training data (as discussed above for DDPM).
-However I'd say there is an auto regressive nature to the sampling and inference.
+However I'd say there is an auto regressive nature to the sampling and inference, and hypothesis it can be vulnerable to instability.

-How to make this stable?
-Clearly it has been done - look at all the prodcution ready models out there!
-None the less, some thoughts on the subject.

-The multi timestep sampling makes me thing of numerical ODE solvers.
+One approach to more stable sampling could come from numerical ODE solvers.
 There are a lot of techniques about making them stable.
 But perhaps this kind of stability development is more applicable to flow based models - perhaps that is why a recent SOTA model ([the black forest labs FLUX.1 Kontext](https://bfl.ai/announcements/flux-1-kontext) ) if flow based?

 With a background in Geometric Mechanics, I am thinking about work like - [Controlled Lagrangians and Stabilization of Discrete Mechanical Systems](https://arxiv.org/pdf/0704.3875).
-Basically, if you write a numerical ODE solver for a mechanical system  - one thing you can do is keep the energy constant.
-The total energy for the system will be constant over time.
-Developing an ODE solver that keeps the energy constant can improve stability.
-Even so, you may find your dynamics unstable - the classic problem in this field is controlling an inverted pendulum.
-The method of Controlled Lagrangians derives the controller by modifying the potential and kinetic energy of a mechanical system so that the dynamics are stable.
+Basically, if you write a numerical ODE solver for a mechanical system  - you can leverage the fact that the total energy for the system will be constant over time.
+Developing an ODE solver that keeps the energy constant can improve numerical stability.
+However that won't help if the system is inheritently unstable - the classic problem in this field is the challenge of controlling an inverted pendulum.
+The method of Controlled Lagrangians derives the controller by first modifying the potential and kinetic energy of a mechanical system so that you

+* get stable dynamics
+* can split the equations of motion into
+  * the uncontrolled system
+  * and forces coming from a controller

+the beauty is that the controller will be stable.

 ## Training Multiple Timesteps

-DDPM uniformly samples t and trains each stage independently, ie, `model_{t-1}` is trained from input `x_t` and label `x_{t-1}`.
-What if we also trained `model_{t-1}` and `model_t` using `x_{t-1}` and `x_{t+1}`?
-To train some of the auto-regressive behavior of sampling?
+DDPM uniformly samples `t` and trains each stage independently.
+For a given `x0` from the training data, we generate one input and output for the model to train on -- the model will get input `x_t` and label `x_{t-1}`.

+Could we train on a longer sequence?
+Using the model's prediction for `x_{t-1}` to get to `x_{t-2}`?
+Sampling will use the models predictions - maybe they could be incorporated into training.

 ## Why is Training Slow?
 A Lot of Entropy to Cover
 With only 200k images, despite doing multiple epochs, my training runs had still not converged - but the model is not trained on just the 200k images - it is always trained on image + noise.
 We'll never cover all the noise from `N(0, I)` over 3 x 64 x 64 = 12,288 dimensions - and it makes me wonder how many samples we need to train on to get good generalization from the model, vs how many might lead to overfitting, and memorizing the 200k training images.